Nick-Gibbens-Org/Blog/about.md

 Hello and welcome to my blog!
 My name is Nick Gibbens.

 We are constantly learning new things all the time.
 Some lessons are small while others feel like a life changing epiphany.
-Many of these lessons forget as quickly as we learned them.
+Many of these lessons are forgotten as quickly as they are learned.
 I've always wanted a place where I could "persist" some of my learned lessons.

 That's where this blog comes into play.
-As a software developer I'm picking up new things all the times.
+As a software developer I'm constantly picking up new things.
 Some are as small as a handy bit of syntax.
 Others are grappling a complex framework, system, new technology, etc. that take far longer to get a grasp of.
 I want this blog to be a place that I can document some of these lessons I've learned so that they hopefully remain ingrained a lot longer.
 There's the added benefit of potentially teaching something to someone else who may happen to stumble upon this blog.

 I won't profess to be a coding wizard but I do know somethings.
 I also can't guarantee that I won't make mistakes in what I post but I will do my best.
 It's also through our mistakes that we learn our greatest lessons.

 I plan for this blog to be akin to the Room of Requirement in Harry Potter.
-An amalgamation of all things programming and perhaps things that stray out of this domain.
+An amalgamation of all things programming and perhaps some things that stray out of this domain.

-If you're interested in starting your own blog feel free to fork this Jekyll theme or take inspiration and create your own Jekyll theme for your blog. 🌱
+If you're interested in starting your own blog feel free to fork this Jekyll theme or take inspiration and create your own theme for your blog. 🌱

 ---